Expository preaching: Prominent expository preachers

 J. Vernon McGee of the Through the Bible radio program may be the best exemplar of the purely expository method of preaching in modern American times.
 He preached more than one 5-year cycle through the entire Bible.

 Haddon Robinson, teacher on the long-running Discover the Word radio program.
 Among the seven books he authored is Biblical Preaching: the development and delivery of expository messages, for the study of expository preaching by seminarians.

 Reputed to be a great evangelical preacher of the 20th century, Martyn Lloyd-Jones was the minister of Westminster Chapel in London from 1939 to 1968.
 His series on Romans took years to complete as he worked through the book almost a verse at a time.

 Other famous expository preachers include Charles Spurgeon, John Stott, and Dick Lucas from England, William Still from Scotland, Phillip Jensen and David Cook from Australia, and Stephen F. Olford, and Fred Craddock from the United States.

-John MacArthur is probably the best known expository preacher in America, and is a proponent of the expository method of preaching (and an outspoken opponent of the topical method as used almost exclusively by some churches).
+John MacArthur was probably the best-known expository preacher in America and was a proponent of the expository method of preaching (and an outspoken opponent of the topical method as used almost exclusively by some churches).
 In addition, the Calvary Chapel group of churches, headed by Chuck Smith, include the regular use of expository preaching as one of their distinctives.

 Many such prominent preachers in the second half of the twentieth century have put on record that to a lesser or greater extent they were persuaded of the importance of systematic exposition as a result of reading the works of A.W.
 Pink.